Privacy Statement

 What we will ask for and why

 Accessing our Training Programme: If you are attending training, workshops, away-days, conferences facilitated by De’Leigh Ltd. OPUS Centre of Excellence, we will ask you for completion of the following details.
-We hold this information administration and health and safety reasons.
+We hold this information for administration and health and safety reasons.

-For Business-to-business Contacts / Projects we ask for
+For Business-to-business Contacts / Projects we ask for:

-We will use this information in the following ways:
+We will use this information to:

 Statutory Retention: